simonblund/JohMagSimLibSys/LibrarySystem/CHANGE.md

 # Changelog and descriptions

+## 09.05.2019 SB 23:55
+- Added functions for finding users and staff from email address.

 ## 09.05.2019 SB 16:30
 - For multiple inserts in one DAO save function check my solution for StaffDAO saveStaff.
 - Started with the StaffDAO and Stafftest.
 To be continued.